Jakobeha/rustc-arena-modified/README.md

 - `TypedArena::iter` to iterate over all objects in the arena
 - `TypedArena::retain` and `TypedArena::clear` to coalesce clearing objects behind a mutable reference, while saving the chunks so they don't need to be re-allocated.

+## Safety

+This library makes heavy use of `unsafe` and isn't fully tested with MIRI.
+There are tests for most operations and edge cases, and the base functionality is copied almost verbatim from `rustc_arena` which is very well-tested.
+But the extra functionality is much less tested, and especially with the heavy use of `unsafe`, it shouldn't be used in production.

 ## Benchmarks

+Overall, performs around the same speed as `rustc_arena` and `typed_arena`, except iteration is significantly faster than `typed_arena`. `slab_arena` performs noticeably slower.

 [Full Report](criterion/report/index.html)